Whether you're launching your nursing career or continuing your education, we offer you a path to achieve your educational goals.

 Note: any holds on Chemeketa student accounts must be cleared to be able to register for the exam

-What to study: Kaplan Nursing School Entrance Exams: Strategies, Practice, and Review, 7th edition, Kaplan Publishing (may be available at Chemeketa Bookstore)
+What to study UPDATED INFO: Nursing School Entrance Exams Prep 2019-2020: Your All-in-One Guide to the Kaplan and HESI Exams (Kaplan Test Prep), 8th edition, Kaplan Publishing (may be available at Chemeketa Bookstore)

 Length of exam: Approximately three hours to complete